abd1-a/2-out-of-2-visual-cryptography/README.md

 # 2-out-of-2-visual-cryptography
 k OUT OF n VISUAL CRYPTOGRAPHY ALGORITHMS The proposed algorithm for visual cryptography is used to generate n shares using the encryption algorithms with a specified value of k and n.
 All n shares are used to generate a recovered image, which is the encrypted version of the input image, which is then decrypted by simply stacking k shares together.
+When n=2, we apply the 2-out-of-2 scheme, this scheme generates two shares.
+The two shares (binary images) and consisting of exactly two pixels for each pixel in the secret image; every secret pixel of the image is converted into two shares.
+The two participants can recover the secret pixel by superimposing the two shared subpixels simply by stacking two shares together.